 Nationally, CASA was formed in 1977 when a Seattle judge, concerned over making decisions about abused and neglected children’s lives without sufficient information, conceived the idea of using trained community volunteers to speak for the best interests of these children in court.
 So successful was this program that soon judges across the country began utilizing citizen advocates.
 In 1990, the U.S. Congress encouraged the expansion of CASA with passage of the Victims of Child Abuse Act.
 Today there are more than 950 independent CASA programs with more than 75,000 trained men and women serving as CASA volunteers for 250,000 children.

-Locally, CASA, First Judicial District (CASA, FJD) has served foster children in three northern New Mexico counties - Santa Fe, Rio Arriba, and Los Alamos since 1995.
-We are active members of the National CASA Association, and the New Mexico CASA Network.
-Today we support over 30 CASA volunteers who advocate for approximately 90 abused and neglected children every year to help them reach safe and permanent homes.
+Locally, Court Appointed Special Advocates, First Judicial District: CASA First has served foster children in three northern New Mexico counties, Santa Fe, Rio Arriba and Los Alamos, since 1995.
+We are active members of the National CASA Association and the New Mexico CASA Network.
+Today we support 60 CASA volunteers who advocate for over 170 abused and neglected children every year to help them reach safe and permanent homes.

 CASA First envisions a safe, positive, and loving future for all children in our community